 The following examples are now in use or can be implemented today using existing technology.

-Product status at each stage of production can be recorded using blockchain.
-The records are permanent and inalterable.
-They also allow the tracing of each product to its source.
-Global retailer Walmart uses blockchain to track sales of pork meat in China.
-Its system lets the company see where each piece of meat comes from, its processing and storage, and sell-by date.
-In the event of product recall, the company can also see which batches are concerned and who bought them.
+Companies can use distributed ledger systems (blockchains) to record product status at each stage of production.
+The records are permanent and immutable.
+They make it possible to trace each product to its source.
+Global retailer Walmart uses blockchain to track sales of pork in China.
+Its system lets the company see where each piece of meat comes from, each processing and storage step in the supply chain, and the products’ sell-by date.
+In the event of a product recall, the company can also see which batches are affected and who bought them.

 This example shows how entities of any size can use blockchain.
 In other words, blockchain is not just for the big players.
-Smart contracts are being used for redistributing excess power from solar panels.
-The Transactive Grid is an application running on blockchain to monitor and redistribute energy in a neighbourhood microgrid.
+Smart contracts are being used to redistribute excess power from solar panels.
+The Transactive Grid is an application running on blockchain to monitor and redistribute energy in a neighbourhood micro-grid.
 The program automates the buying and selling of green energy to save costs and pollution.
-The technology for running the program is the Ethereum platform, designed for building smart contracts of any kind.
+The process uses the Ethereum blockchain platform, designed specifically for building and executing smart contracts.

 Blockchain and Internet of Things

-Other ambitious ideas come from using blockchain and IoT.
+Other ambitious ideas come from using blockchain and the IoT.
 One suggestion is for smart contracts to manage rentals of driverless cars.
 A smart contract could check for rental payments.
-If payment has not been made or simply at the end of the rental contract, the smart contract could lock the car and tell it to drive itself back to the renter.
+If there has been no payment or the rental agreement reaches the end of its term, the smart contract could lock the car and tell it to drive itself back to the hire company’s premises.

 Challenges to Be Met

-Blockchain has its challenges too.
-Enterprises that want to harness blockchain power for their supply chain will need to watch out for the following.
+Blockchain of course, is still an emerging technology and is, therefore, not without its share of potential issues.
+Enterprises that want to harness blockchain power for their supply chain will need to watch out and be ready for the following challenges.